opusgroupllc/orchestra/README.md

 # Orchestra

-> Orchestra is a developer communication and information tool loosely based on Github's internal Team tool.
+> Orchestra is a developer communication and information tool loosely based on Github's internal Team.